sykesjd/pretty-good-todo/README.md

 This application is intended for use by a single user per instance and does not aim to be a production application for a multi-user base.
 It merely provides a simple alternative for those not wishing to pay GoodTodo's subscription fees.

 This work is protected under the Creative Commons BY-NC-SA 4.0 license, which stipulates that this work can be shared and adapted upon freely so long as the original creator is attributed, it is used for non-commercial purposes, and it is shared under the same license.
-Contact me if you have any questions regarding these conditions.
+Contact Jesse if you have any questions regarding these conditions.

 ## Installation